BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 Once the scenes are over, you'll be taken to the Ranger HQ.
 Go up here and watch the transmission!
 Afterwards, we finally get *HM03 Surf*!
 Nice.

+During the daytime on the beach, there is a new move tutor in the top left:

+!cshop(:KakoriBeach, "Kakori Beach Tutor")

 We're first going to go to Jynnobi Pass for reasons that will become clear in a bit.
 Head up to the Mynori Sea and go surfing.
 For now, simply make a beeline to the upper right side of the water and go right to proceed to Jynnobi Pass.

 Talk to the Noctowl Statue to activate it.
 Head into the Pokemon Center to get the *Good Rod*!
 This is very important... because now I can list areas that have Surfing and Good Rod encounters at the same time!
 Muahaha!
 That means: